peter1010/My-Gentoo-stuff/eowyn/INSTALL.md

 > mount /dev/sdc1 /boot

 Triple check you have mounted the right /boot as you don't want to distroy the host's boot!

 > emerge --ask sys-boot/raspberrypi-firmware
-> unmout /boot
+> umount /boot

 ## Build the kernel